 It’s not target pistol accuracy, but it’s plenty good enough for alternate dispute resolution.

-Kimber claimed that the pistol would need a break-in of 24 rounds, or four full mags, so I was expecting problems right off the bat.
+Kimber claimed that the pistol would need a break-in of 24 rounds, or four full mags, so I was expecting malfunctions right off the bat.
 Mirabile dictu, I didn’t have any.
 None.
 Zero.
 Zilch.
 Niente.
 Mag after mag of premium ammo went through this pistol with nary a hitch.
 There were no misfires, FTFs, FTEs, light strikes, hiccups, explosive farts, the heartbreak of psoriasis, nothing.
 You name the problem, and I didn’t have it.
 Reliability was flawless.

 So much for break-in.
 But that’s not to say that all was perfect.